veritasian/codex-deepseek/README.md

-# Codex + DeepSeek — One-Script Bridge
+# Codex desktop + DeepSeek — One-Script Bridge

 > You want Codex CLI but don't want to pay OpenAI.
 DeepSeek is cheaper and faster — but the two speak completely different protocols.
 This repo gives you a single script that builds the bridge, writes the config, and launches everything.
 CLI power, DeepSeek prices, zero manual setup.